MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/promote-your-app-report.md

----
+﻿---
-author: shawjohn
+author: JnHs
+title: Ad campaign report
-title: Promote your app report - Develop UWP apps ms.assetid: 8C5907A6-8059-4CAF-951F-C97301A5EEDF
+ms.assetid: 8C5907A6-8059-4CAF-951F-C97301A5EEDF
-description: The "Promote your app" report in the Windows Dev Center dashboard lets you see how your app promotion ad campaigns are performing. ms.author: johnshaw ms.date: 02/08/2017 ms.topic: article ms.prod: windows ms.technology: uwp
+description: The Ad campaign report in the Windows Dev Center dashboard lets you see how your app promotion ad campaigns are performing. ms.author: wdg-dev-content ms.date: 06/19/2017 ms.topic: article ms.prod: windows ms.technology: uwp
 keywords: windows 10, uwp, promote, app, campaign, report, installs
 ---

-# Promote your app report
+# Ad campaign report

-The **Promote your app** report in the Windows Dev Center dashboard lets you see how your app promotion ad campaigns are performing.
+The **Ad campaign** report in the Windows Dev Center dashboard lets you see how your app promotion ad campaigns are performing.

-To see the report, select **Promotions** in the top navigation menu.
-At the top of the **Promote your app** page, you'll see a list of your ad campaigns and performance metrics in tabular form.

-At the bottom of the page, you'll see performance metrics displayed as lines plotted on a graph, with the selected metric on the y-axis and time on the x-axis.
-Select the tab headers to view data for these performance metrics:
+To see the report, expand **Attract** in the left navigation menu and select **Ad campaigns** (or, from within an app, expand **Monetization** and select **Promote your app**).

+## Definitions

+This report shows data for the following items:

 -   **Impressions**: The number of times your ad has been shown to customers.
 -   **Clicks**: The number of times a customer has clicked on your ad.
 -   **Conversions**: If your campaign objective is to increase installs of your app, a conversion is the number of times someone viewed your ad and then installed your app within 24 hours.
 If your campaign objective is to increase engagement in your app, a conversion is the number of times someone viewed your ad and then opened your app within 24 hours.
 See below for more information about install tracking and how conversions are measured.
 -   **Spend**: The amount of money that you've spent on each campaign.

+## Apply filters

+At the top of the report, you can use the **Section filters** to adjust the scope of the data shown in the report:

+-   **Date**: The default selection is **Last 30 days**, but you can choose to show data for 3, 6, or 12 months.
+-   **Campaign objective**: You can show all campaigns, or limit the data to show only those whose objective is **App installs** or **App engagement**.
+-   **App name**: The default selection is **All**, but you can choose to show campaigns for only a specific app.
+-   **Campaign type**: You can show all campaign types, or limit the data to show only paid, house, or community ad campaigns.
+-   **Status&&: The default selection is **All**, but you can choose to show data only for campaigns that fall into a particular status (**Active**, **Draft**, **Paused**, **Ended**, or **Needs attention**.

+## Ad campaign metrics

+Near the top of the page, you'll see a list of your ad campaigns with the number of impressions, clicks, and conversions for each one, along with the total spend and any available actions.
+To edit a campaign, you can click its name from this list.

+Toward the bottom of the page, you'll see these performance metrics displayed as lines plotted on a graph.
+Select the tab headers to view data for **Impressions**, **Clicks**, **Conversions**, or **Spend** as described above.

 You can display performance data for up to six different ad campaigns at a time.
 Select **More campaigns** to choose which campaigns to display.
-You can also select the minus symbol by a displayed campaign to remove it.
+You can also select the minus symbol by a displayed campaign to remove it from the chart.

-### What is install tracking?
+### Install tracking

-Running an install ad campaign through **Promote your app** on Dev Center provides much-needed exposure to advertise your apps.
-Ad impressions are shown to customers who are most likely to be interested in the app, and the customers click on the ad and install the app from the Store.
+Running an install ad campaign through Dev Center provides much-needed exposure to advertise your apps.
+Ad impressions are shown to customers who are most likely to be interested in the app, and those customers can click on the ad and install the app from the Store.
 Previously, it was hard to distinguish between installs that were the result of an ad campaign versus installs that came from other sources.

-The **Promote your app** report shows you how many installs you've earned by running your ad campaign.
-This only represents downloads that are a direct outcome of your ad campaign, and does not include downloads from other sources.
+This report shows you how many installs you've earned by running your ad campaigns.
+This only represents downloads that are a direct outcome of your ad campaigns, and does not include downloads from other sources.

 By monitoring installs for your ad campaigns, you can measure the true return on investment from the money you spend on promoting your apps.
 It also helps you compare the cost of obtaining a new customer with the lifetime value of your customers.

-### How are conversions measured?
+## Measuring conversions

-**Promote your app** ad campaigns deliver ad impressions within other apps.
+Ad campaigns deliver ad impressions within other apps.
 Customers who are exposed to the ad are likely to install the app in one of two ways: by clicking the ad or based on viewing the ad impression.

 If a customer is shown an ad and he or she installs the app within 24 hours--by either clicking the ad, or directly going to the Store page of the app--that install is attributed to the campaign that delivered the impression.